-Cauton: Except for short periods of time while swapping hard drives, do not operate the server with the hard drives bays empty (no carrier installed).
+Cauton!: Except for short periods of time while swapping hard drives, do not operate the server with the hard drives empty.

 Installing a Drive into the Hard Drive Tray

 The drives are mounted in drive carriers to simplify their installation and removal from the chassis.
 These carriers also help promote proper airflow for the drive bays.